Fork me on GitHub

 To specify the version schemes to use, you may define a rule-set xml file, use the ruleSet element in the versions-maven-plugin plugin configuration, or specify ignored versions via the maven.version.ignore property.

-Using the Rules.xml file
+Using the rules.xml file

 The rules.xml file should conform to the xsd specified in the example below.